Architecture¶

 Profile Management¶

-Profiles are stored in ~/.modal.toml using the tomlkit library.
-Each section represents a profile:
+Profiles are stored in ~/.modal.toml.
+Each section represents one Modal identity:

 [personal]